A Generative Framework for Personalized Sticker Retrieval: Experimental Settings

 \section{Experimental Settings}

-\heading{Implementation details} BERT corresponds to the pre-trained \texttt{bert-base-chinese}\footnote{ https://huggingface.co/google-bert/bert-base-chinese}.
+\heading{Implementation details} BERT corresponds to the pre-trained \texttt{bge-large-zh-v1.5}\footnote{https://huggingface.co/BAAI/bge-large-zh-v1.5}.
 We adopt \texttt{bart-large}\footnote{https://huggingface.co/facebook/bart-large} as the encoder-decoder backbone of PEARL.
 We employ \texttt{deepseek-chat}\footnote{https://www.deepseek.com/} for CoT-based intent detection.
 For PQ, the number of subspaces $m$ is 8, and the number of clusters $k$ is 256.
 During inference, we set the beam size to 10 and maximum decoding steps to 15.
 Refer to \autoref{detail} for more implementation details.

 \heading{Evaluation metrics} We adopt two evaluation metrics: \begin{enumerate*}[label=(\roman*)] \item \emph{Mean reciprocal rank (MRR@k)} measures the relative ranking position of positive stickers.
 We use MRR@\{1,5,10,20\} in our settings. \item \emph{Recall@k} measures whether positive stickers are ranked in the top-k candidate list.
 We use Recall@\{1,5,10,20\} in our settings. \end{enumerate*}